 The water-jet permits significantly quicker distribution and penetration of the fluid in the target area, reducing the overall procedure time and the effort needed by the surgeon.
 The infiltration phase usually takes 10-15 minutes to complete depending on the size of the area to be treated.

-The shape and pressure of the water-jet gently dislodges the fat for suction in a precise manner, offering the surgeon fine control of the contouring process.
+The shape and pressure of the water-jet gently dislodge the fat for suction in a precise manner, offering the surgeon fine control of the contouring process.

 After the infiltration phase is complete, the water-jet is used to separate the fat for suctioning.